mikeseven/node-webcl/README.md

 - OpenCL 1.1 must be installed on your machine.
 Typically, this means your machine has a not too old graphic card (maybe not more than 3 years old) and its latest graphic drivers installed.

-On Mac, you must use OSX 10.7 "Lion" at minimum since OSX 10.6 "Snow Leopard" only supports OpenCL 1.0 and is buggy.
+On Mac, we recommend using OSX 10.7 "Lion" since OSX 10.6 "Snow Leopard" only supports OpenCL 1.0 and is buggy.

 On Windows, use Windows 7.
+Note that if your machine is 64-bit, you should use node.js 64-bit distribution, not the 32-bit default to avoid mismatch between node libraries and these native dependencies when node-gyp build the modules.

 On Linux, make sure you use the latest AMD or NVidia drivers.
-This module has been tested with Ubuntu 10.10, 11.04 and 11.10.
+This module has been tested with Ubuntu 10.10, 11.04 and 11.10 64-bit.

+Pre-built binaries are available in submodule deps.
+Don't forget to do:

+	git submodule init
+	git submodule udpate

+if you need these binaries.

 Installation
 ------------